-We must maintain certain records in order to qualify as a REIT.
+We must maintain certain records in order to maintain our qualification as a REIT.
 In addition, to avoid a monetary penalty, we must request on an annual basis information from our stockholders designed to disclose the actual ownership of our outstanding stock.
 We intend to continue to comply with these requirements.